28 September 2018

-Can you imagine how it felt to be the Chief Marketing Officer at Oxfam last month after their deputy CEO, Penny Lawrence, resigned because of a sex crimes scandal?
+Can you imagine how it felt to be the Chief Marketing Officer at Oxfam after their deputy CEO, Penny Lawrence, resigned because of a sex crimes scandal?
 If the first word that enters your mind is “stressed,” that’d be an understatement.
-A serious CEO scandal can mean the ruination of the reputation of an entire company, not just those at the top.
+A serious CEO scandal can mean the ruin of the reputation of an entire company, not just those at the top.

 Unfortunately, situations like these are neither rare, nor unheard of in the corporate realm.
 Some of the world’s largest and most notable brands – powerhouses many believed to be indestructible – have collapsed under the scrutiny brought on by business scandals.
 It’s not far-fetched to say that business reputation damage of this magnitude, if improperly managed, can be irreversible.
 Yet, on a regular basis, almost like clockwork, we hear stories similar to those of Harvey Weinstein and Bill O’Reilly, whose careers (and companies) are now plagued by controversy.

 It’s easy to become distracted by the disgrace associated with these stories, but why not learn from the misfortunes of these once-successful and untouchable leaders?
 It’s like that old saying: “Those who do not learn history are doomed to repeat it.”
 If there’s anything these stories are great for, it’s not only laying the groundwork for what not to do as the authority figure of a well known business, but also to teach the importance of a solid reputation management strategy.

 With that in mind, here’s a run-down of some of the worst, cringe-worthy CEO scandals in recent history: